olalid/SmartRoomSensor/README.md

 This replacement version has MQTT support and lets you control the setpoint and read back the current temperature from your home automation system.
 It also shows the status (heating or idle) of the heatpump.
 It connects to the same interface in the heatpump as the RG20 does plus that it steals some power from the heatpump internal PSU (which is around 20-24V).

 The hardware is based on on an ESP8266 module, the ESP-12F, combining it with a digital potentiometer for the setpoint control and an NTC resistor for temperature reading.
+The heatpump power supply has reduced voltage when the heatpump is active, so measuring that voltage makes it possible to detect if the heatpumpt is active or not.

 Ths software is based on Arduino and support libraries WiFiManager and PubSubClinet.
 A minor modification to PubSubClient is needed, so the modified file is also included.